PrincetonUniversity/lucid/readme.md

 ## Claims in the paper:
 Our paper makes two types of claims: claims that we support certain language features (page 2), and claims about the performance of our implementation (page 24).
 The bulk of the evaluation should consist of
-1. Examining some or all of the files in the /lucid/examples/popl22 directory to verify that they make use of the language features we claim to support, and
+1. Examining some or all of the files in the /lucid/examples/popl22 directory to verify that they make use of the language features, and
 2. Running the `dpt` binary on these files to show that they pass the typechecker, and take the expected amount of time.
 This can be automated with the `make evaluate` command.

 ### Language feature claims